MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/ports.md

 - Intrasite communication between the SQL Server database engine and various Configuration Manager site system roles defaults to port TCP 1433.

-- Configuration Manager uses the same ports and protocols to communicate with each SQL Availability Group replica that hosts the site database as if the replica was a standalone SQL Server instance.
+- Configuration Manager uses the same ports and protocols to communicate with each SQL Server Always On availability group replica that hosts the site database as if the replica was a standalone SQL Server instance.

 When you use Azure and the site database is behind an internal or external load balancer, configure the following components: